pchihieuu/url-shortner/README.md

 ### 🔨 Setup

-1. Clone the repository: First, clone the repository to your local machine by running the following command in your terminal
+1. **Clone the repository**: First, clone the repository to your local machine by running the following command in your terminal

 ```bash
 git clone https://github.com/pchihieuu/url-shortner.git